umanit/sonata-ordered-collection/README.md

 ## Usage

-Create an entity that implements `OrderableInterface` (you can use the `OrderableTrait` if you want to save time)
+Create an entity that implements `OrderableInterface` (you can use the `OrderableTrait` if you want to save time).
+Use OrderableOwnerTrait in OderableInterface ownling class.

 ```php
 <?php